NishantTomar/Devops/1. Kubernetes/8_Scheduling/README.md

       type: Container
 ```

+How to get the yaml file of a current running pod.

+  `kubectl get pod <podname> -o yaml > my-new-pod.yaml`

 ### Resource Quotas

 - Resource quotas can be created at a namespace level to limit the CPU and memory consumption of all pods in a cluster.